TRI Media Guide

 Release of Information

-Regular new conferences will be scheduled to provide information to the media and public.
+Regular news conferences will be scheduled to provide information to the media and public.
 Please note that the airport will only release information as it is available and confirmed.
-At not time will the TRI’s Media Relations representative act as a spokesperson for another agency or airline.
+At no time will TRI’s Media Relations representative act as a spokesperson for another agency or airline.

 Below is the confirmed information the airport can provide as it becomes available: